 Leveraging the Spokane Community, Housing, and Human Services (CHHS) Board: The CHHS Board and its subcommittees provide critical advisory support, leveraging the expertise of community stakeholders to strengthen institutional efforts.
-The Board plays an important role in guiding the City's housing and service strategies, particularly related to homelessness and special needs populations.
+The Board plays an important role in guiding the City's housing and service strategies, particularly related to CPD funded programs.